uaraven/rowcp/readme.md

 # Row copy

-Performs deep row copying from one database to another.
-Including all rows from child and parent tables.
+Performs deep row copy from one database to another, including all rows from child and parent tables.

 ## Purpose